ekhoro/awscc-example-generator/README.md

 - Use realistic configurations based on CloudFormation documentation
 - Work out-of-the-box with minimal setup
 - Are ready for documentation or production use
+- Focus on resources that don't already have comprehensive examples

 ## Quick Start